 On public-private partnerships she said many people view this with suspicion, adding: “Private sector money?
 Private sector interference!
 Government regulation?
 Sounds like more red tape!
 Which risks undermining the heritage cause.
 That is not always good news.
 And of course there are risks, especially if the corporate voice is stronger than the heritage voice.”

-She noted though that here that were some “mixed feelings” in Rome, where conservation work at important sites has been funded by multinational companies.
+She noted too that here that were some “mixed feelings” in Rome, where conservation work at important sites has been funded by multinational companies.

-The trick though according to Leonard was in getting the “right sort of partnership”, where the purpose and focus of the project “delivers for heritage, with commercial and other ambitions supporting not distorting the heritage goals.”
+The trick though according to Leonard was in getting the “right sort of partnership”, where the purpose and focus of the project “delivers for heritage, with commercial and other ambitions supporting not distorting the heritage goals.
+Indeed this is a key part of the Trust’s EU project Innocastle, which is supported by Interreg Europe.” (see: www.interregeurope.eu/innocastle).

 She nevertheless acknowledged that this was easier said than done.
 “But it’s a skill we must seek and learn.
 Because I don’t believe any of us can manage on our own.”